awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-dedicated-ips.md

 # Using dedicated IP addresses with Amazon Pinpoint<a name="channels-email-dedicated-ips"></a>

 When you create a new Amazon Pinpoint account, your emails are sent from IP addresses that are shared with other Amazon Pinpoint users\.
-For [an additional monthly charge](https://aws.amazon.com/pricing/#Dedicated_IP_Addresses), you can lease dedicated IP addresses that are reserved for your exclusive use\.
+For [an additional monthly charge](https://aws.amazon.com/pinpoint/pricing/#Dedicated_IP_Addresses), you can lease dedicated IP addresses that are reserved for your exclusive use\.
 Both of these options offer unique benefits and drawbacks, which are summarized in the following table\.
-Choose an item in the **Benefit** column to see more information about that benefit\.

 ****